 1. All the operators are properly trained to safely operate an electrostatic air spray system as instructed in this manual.
-2. All the operators are trained how to properly relieve pressure as instructed at left. : 3.
-The system is thoroughly grounded and the operator and all persons entering the spray area are properly grounded.
-See Ground the System , page 8.
+2. All the operators are trained how to properly relieve pressure as instructed at left.
+3. The system is thoroughly grounded and the operator and all persons entering the spray area are properly grounded.
+See Ground the System , page 10.
 4. The operator is not wearing gloves which insulate the hand from the spray gun.
-If worn, gloves must be conductive or modified as shown in Fig. 3 so as not to interfere with the operator grounding through the gun. !
-5. The condition of the electrical components of the spray gun has been checked as instructed in Electrical Tests , page 19.
-(6. The ventilation fans are operating properly.
+If worn, gloves must be conductive or modified as shown in Fig. 3 so as not to interfere with the operator grounding through the gun.
+5. The condition of the electrical components of the spray gun has been checked as instructed in Electrical Tests , page 21.
+6. The ventilation fans are operating properly.
 7. The workpiece hangers are clean and grounded.
 Contact points must be sharp points or like knife edges.
-8. All the debris, including flammable liquids

-- 9. All flammable liquids in the spray booth are in approved, grounded containers. - 10.
+- 8. All the debris, including flammable liquids and rags, is removed from the spray area. - 9.
+All flammable liquids in the spray booth are in approved, grounded containers. - 10.
 All conductive objects in the spray area are electrically grounded and the floor of the spray area is electrically conductive and grounded.